peterkaminski/obsidian-settings-manager/README.md

 - Early release, no significant testing yet.
 - No options for specifying particular destination directories to copy to or to ignore.
 In future versions, there may be more options providing more fine-grained control.
 - No options for changing which files and directories are copied and which are ignored.
 In future versions, there may be more options providing more fine-grained control.
-- Mac only (although Windows and Linux wouldn't be too hard).
+- Mac and Linux only (although Windows might not be too hard).
 - Command-line only.
 - Python 3 (tested with Python 3.8).